 This web page shows only a small excerpt of our Crenville research.
 Another 145 words (10 lines of text) covering the years 1165, 1315, 1542, 1591, 1576, 1577, 1596, 1643, 1600, 1658, 1628, 1701, 1661, 1701, 1691, 1693, 1692, 1711, 1707, 1666, 1735 and 1712 are included under the topic Early Crenville History in all our PDF Extended History products and printed products wherever possible.

 Crenville Spelling Variations

-spelling variations occurred commonly in Anglo Norman surnames.
-Over the years, many variations of the name Crenville were recorded, including Granville, Granfield, Grandfield, Greenfield and others.
+Before the last few hundred years the English language had no fixed system of spelling rules.
+For that reason, spelling variations occurred commonly in Anglo Norman surnames.
+Over the years, many variations of the name Crenville were recorded, including Granville, Granfield, Grandfield, Greenfield and many more.

 Early Notables of the Crenville family (pre 1700)